UIUC-SINE/ipython-cells/README.md

 %list_cells
 ['__first', 'cell1', 'cell2']

-# run all cells from beginning of file to cell2 (inclusive)
+# cell ranges - run all cells from beginning of file to cell2 (inclusive)
 %cell_run ^cell2
 hello
 world

-# run all cells from cell1 (inclusive) to end of file
+# cell ranges - run all cells from cell1 (inclusive) to end of file
 %cell_run cell1$
 hello
 world